php4dev/heroku-wordpress/wp-content/plugins/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.4.0 =
+* Tested with WordPress v4.9.1
+* Many improvements to performance.
+Special thanks to <a href="https://github.com/heshiming">He Shiming</a> for help with profiling and improvements.
+* Added internal caching to Parser module to drastically reduce queries.
+* Added checks for Domain Mapping plugin.
+* Renamed Domain Mapping featured to URL Mapping to reduce confusion with Domain Mapping plugin.
+* Added ability to map both to and from HTTPS with URL Mapping.
+* Added ability to also map local resources using URL Mapping.
+* Fixed bug when external resources contained a port number, the port was not removed when testing for HTTPS.
+* External HTTPS elements on HTTP pages will now stay HTTPS.
+* Fonts should now be properly secured.
+* Added check for HTTP_X_FORWARDED_SSL header.
 = 3.3.6 =
 * Fixed bug where admin links in multisite networks were being broken.
 * Added check for Jigoshop admin-ajax.php calls.